 - Recommendation forms or coversheets (filled out and signed by the applicant)

 - The deadline.
-Be sure to distinguish between a "postmark" and a "received by" due-dates
+Be sure to distinguish between and online deadline, "postmark" or "received by" due-dates, if relevant.

 Follow Up with Your Letter Writers